davidetaibi/Microservices_Project_List/README.md

 #  A curated List of project that migrated to microservices

-After several questions opened in Quora, StackExchange, ResearchGate and to dozens of colleagues, I decided to report the list of projects that migrated to microservices or that are implemented from scratch with a microservice architectural style.
+After several questions opened in Quora[4,5,6], StackOverflow [2,3], ResearchGate [1] and to dozens of colleagues, I decided to report the list of projects that migrated to microservices or that are implemented from scratch with a microservice architectural style.

 The list could be useful to anyone who need to learn how to develop microservices-based applications or to researchers tha  t want to study how these systems are architected.